json-api/json-api/_format/1.1/index.md

   - U+0030 to U+0039, "0-9"

 An extension **MUST NOT** define more than one namespace.
-The namespace used for all query parameters and documents members **MUST** be the same for any given extension.
+The namespace used for all query parameters and document members **MUST** be the same for any given extension.

 In the following example, an extension with the namespace `version` has